 bisexuals and transgender people are citizens with equal rights."

-The petitioner before the New Delhi High Court, astrologer Suresh Kumar Kaushal, asked the Supreme Court to issue a stay of the JUL-02 ruling of the High Court.
+Astrologer Suresh Kumar Kaushal, was involved in the case before the New Delhi High Court.
+He asked the India Supreme Court to issue a stay of the lower court's ruling.

 The Supreme Court denied his petition, noting that:

 "... there are no serious consequences of the High Court's order.
 If there was any apprehension of criminal cases being filed, this court would have interfered."